 and increases the power of the weak.
 Even youths grow tired and weary,

-and young men stumble and fall; but those who hope in the Lord
+and young men stumble and fall; but those who hope in the Lord will renew

 their strength.
 They will soar on wings like eagles;